-As of December 31, 2017, we had cash and cash equivalents of \$25.7 million.
-We believe our existing cash and cash equivalents as of December 31, 2017, together with the anticipated receipt of \$1.7 million of research and development tax incentive payments, representing the applicable percentage of our expected eligible expenses net of our current Australia tax liability, will enable us to fund our operating expenses and capital expenditure requirements for at least 12 months from issuance of the financial statements included in this Annual Report on Form 10-K. See "-Liquidity and Capital Resources."
+As of December 31, 2018, we had cash and cash equivalents of \$16.3 million.
+On February 5, 2019, we completed a public offering whereby we issued 7,557,142 shares of our common stock and warrants to purchase 7,557,142 shares of our common stock at a price of \$1.75 per unit, which included 985,714 shares and warrants to purchase 985,714 shares issued pursuant to the underwriters' exercise of their option to purchase additional securities.
+The aggregate net proceeds received by us from the offering were approximately \$12.1 million, net of underwriting discounts and commissions and estimated offering expenses.
+We believe that our cash and cash equivalents as of December 31, 2018, together with the net proceeds from the February 2019 Public Offering and the anticipated receipt of \$0.8 million of research and development tax incentive payments, representing the applicable percentage of our expected eligible expenses net of our current Australia tax liability, will enable us to fund our operating expenses and capital expenditure requirements for at least 12 months from issuance of the financial statements included in this Annual Report on Form 10-K. See "-Liquidity and Capital Resources."